Carl Gustav (C.G.) Jung at his home library in Küsnacht, Switzerland. Kairos Film Foundation photo. Used with permission.

 ⚪️ Ep.
 136: Girl Unfolding ~ Feb.
 12, 2025 ~ Jungian analyst and clinical psychologist Susan Schwartz, Ph.D.
 (Ep.
 40, 76, 125) returned to us from Paradise Valley, Arizona to discuss her latest book, A Jungian Exploration of the Puella Archetype: Girl Unfolding, published in December by Routledge.

 ⚪️ Ep.
 135: Jung, Parzival, & the Grail as Transformation ~ Jan.
-30, 2025 ~ Professor Paul Bishop, Ph.D. returned to us from the University of Glasgow to discuss the first volume in his forthcoming 4-part series, Jung & the Epic of Transformation, published in May by Chiron.
+30, 2025 ~ Jung scholar and professor Paul Bishop, Ph.D.
+(Ep.
+131) returned to us from Glasgow, Scotland to discuss the first volume in his forthcoming 4-part series, Jung & the Epic of Transformation, published in May by Chiron.

 ⚪️ Ep.
-134: Brian Mayo ~ The podcast returned from hiatus on January 15, 2025 when we welcomed Jungian psychoanalyst Brian Mayo in Toronto, Canada to discuss his new book on the psychology of the tattoo, Skin Deep: Manifestations of the Unconscious in Everyday Life, published in December by Inner City Books.
+134: The Psychology of Tattooing ~ The podcast returned from hiatus on January 15, 2025 when we welcomed Jungian analyst Brian Mayo in Toronto, Canada to discuss his new book on the psychology of the tattoo, Skin Deep: Manifestations of the Unconscious in Everyday Life, published in December by Inner City Books.

 2025 SCHEDULE